DOT Audit Types Compared

 Common gaps

-• The carrier prepares for a new entrant audit when the notice is a compliance review.
+• The carrier prepares for a new entrant safety audit when the notice is actually a compliance review with a different scope and rating outcome.

-• The audit contact ignores the requested date range.
+• The audit contact ignores the specific date range in the notice and submits records outside the requested window.

-• Final correspondence is not saved with the review type.
+• The final outcome letter is not saved with the audit packet labeled by review type.

 Before / During / After audit